cyverse-archive/DE/api/endpoints/fileio.md

     curl -H "$AUTH_HEADER" -d '{"dest" : "/iplant/home/testuser/", "address" : "http://www.google.com/index.html"}' http://127.0.0.1:31370/secured/fileio/urlupload

 The 'dest' value in the JSON refers to the path to the directory in iRODS that the file will be saved off to.
 The filename of the file will be extracted from the path portion of the URL.

-## Note on Uploads

-Uploads are staged in a temporary directory in iRODS before being moved to their final location.

 ## Save